bookingactivities/booking-activities/readme.txt

 * Tweak - Remove restrictions on event availability and repetition frequency, you can update them regardless of bookings made
 * Tweak - WC cart items with a booking attached are no longer removed after a failed payment, so the customer can try again
 * Tweak - Add the {booking_ical_url} notification tag and refactor the way booked events are exported
+* Tweak - Display links to the Bookings tab on the customer's WC account dashboard
+* Tweak - Display the booking form in full width below the WC product image and description by default (option in Booking Activities > Settings > WooCommerce tab)
 * Optimization - Groups of events and Bookings numbers are loaded by interval (like events) instead of all at once
 * Optimization - Reduce the number of queries to load the calendar editor
 * Dev - Breaking change - the wp_bookacti_exceptions table was totally refactored and the API related to exceptions too